Proof Agent Docs

 Payload shape reminder:

-- `/api/agent/<slug>/ops` uses a top-level `type` field like `comment.add` or `suggestion.accept`.
+- `/api/agent/<slug>/ops` uses a top-level `type` field for single operations, or a top-level `operations` array for comment batches.

 - `/api/agent/<slug>/edit/v2` uses a top-level `operations` array, and each entry uses `op` like `replace_block` or `insert_after`.